 2. If Possible, Start Saving Now

-Thanks to the internet, you don’t even have to leave your house to make some money on the side.
+Thanks to the internet, you don’t even have to go back to an office to make some money on the side.
 Here are a few websites you can use:

 5. Stay Healthy

-You’ve probably heard this a million times already, but we cannot stress this enough—do what you can to keep yourself and your community safe and healthy.
-Follow CDC guidelines on how to avoid getting coronavirus.
+You’ve probably heard this a million times already, but we can’t stress this enough: Do what you can to keep yourself and your community safe and healthy.
+Follow CDC guidelines on how to avoid getting COVID-19.

-Whether you were already unemployed when the pandemic hit or you were laid off due to COVID-19, there are a few things you can do to help your financial situation.
+Whether you were already unemployed when the pandemic hit or laid off due to COVID-19, there are a few things you can do to help your financial situation.